 Laakso nearly won the Equestrian Talent Search medal division at the 2011 Holiday Tournament.
 This time she moved up from second to first.
 If the high school senior

-from Lexington, Massachusetts attends Delaware Valley Laakso can take advantage of the scholarship offer Kieschnick presented to her. |
+from Lexington, Massachusetts attends Delaware Valley Laakso can take advantage of the scholarship offer Kieschnick presented to her. | All but five of the schools entered in the team competition were

 either defending IHSA Region Champions or current region-leaders, or